nCine/nCine-site/cmake-options.md

   You can set this option to enable or disable the compilation of unit tests.
   When enabled CMake will first download and compile [Google Test](https://github.com/google/googletest), then the unit tests.

+- `NCINE_BUILD_BENCHMARKS`

+  You can set this option to enable or disable the compilation of the micro benchmarks.
+  When enabled CMake will first download and compile [Google Benchmark](https://github.com/google/benchmark), then the micro benchmarks.

 - `NCINE_INSTALL_DEV_SUPPORT`

   By enabling this option the nCine installation package will include all the files that support development.

-- `NCINE_EXTRA_OPTIMIZATION`
+- `NCINE_LINKTIME_OPTIMIZATION`

-  This option will enable the use of extra optimization compiler flags when in Release mode (mostly autovectorization).
+  This option will enable the use of whole program and link time optimizations when in Release mode.

 - `NCINE_AUTOVECTORIZATION_REPORT`